Know what goes in your recycling cart!

 Do not put shredded paper in your recycling cart!
 The tiny pieces of shredded paper won’t get recycled.
 Once shredded paper arrives at recycling facilities, it acts like confetti and sticks to other recyclable materials.
 It contaminates other materials and lowers their value.

 It’s important to shred documents to keep your confidential information safe and it’s also important to recycle properly.
-Shredded paper can be dropped off at a Saint Paul Citywide Drop Off Event or taken to one of many local businesses who shred paper:
+Shredded paper can be taken to one of many local businesses who shred paper:

 - Fed Ex – Saint Paul 651-699-9671